REDl3east/qrtool/README.md

 ### Thoughts

-* Give stdin a maximum
+* Draw background so we can see transparency
 * Have a batch option for multiple text input.